 It is not common but it does happen.
 Players and punters can fall foul of betting rules or terms and conditions for a multitude of reasons, which could result in you losing winnings and on occasion even your stake.
 Most sites will ban you or limit you if you are caught abusing offers or betting systematically to ensure you win, but what if you've lost out and you think it genuinely wasn't your fault or you didn't have the right info?
 Read our guide on why betting companies refuse to pay out.

 We are all human and occasionally both we and bookmakers make mistakes.
 If you feel you feel a gambling operator has made a mistake or that you have made a mistake due to poorly defined terms and conditions then there are procedures in place to resolve these.
 Licensed bookies are required to take customer complaints seriously with internal procedures and if this fails there are independent services such as IBAS, the ASA and the Gambling Commission that may be able to help.
-Read our guide on how to make a complaint to a UK bookmaker.
+Alternatively For details on complaining to IBAS and what the service is see our IBAS page.

 Why do you have to provide identification to an online betting site?
 Well it comes down to the terms of their gambling licence, licenced bookmakers in the UK are required by law to check that you are over the legal gambling age and that you currently reside in the country.
 This is designed primarily to protect minors and vulnerable groups while also preventing fraud in the industry.
 This helps make the UK one of the safest places to bet in the world.
 Many betting sites perform ID and verification checks without you even knowing if you register your bank details with them when you join.
 Read our guide to find out more.